Creed-Petitt/blaze/docs/middleware.md

         throw Unauthorized("You must be logged in to view this page");
     }

     // 2.
-Access the user data (from the JWT payload) Json user = req.user();
+Access the user data
+    Json user = req.user();
     std::cout << "Viewing profile for: " << user["email"] << std::endl;